Partygate

-Partygate is a political scandal in the United Kingdom about parties and other gatherings of government and Conservative Party staff held during the COVID-19 pandemic in 2020 and 2021, when public health restrictions prohibited most gatherings, which contributed to Boris Johnson's downfall as Prime Minister.
+Partygate was a political scandal in the United Kingdom about gatherings of government and Conservative Party staff during the COVID-19 pandemic in 2020 and 2021, when public health restrictions prohibited most gatherings.
+The scandal contributed to Boris Johnson's downfall as Prime Minister and his resignation as an MP.

-While several lockdowns in the country were in place, multiple gatherings took place at 10 Downing Street, its garden, and other government buildings.
-Reports of events later attracted media attention, public backlash and political controversy.
-In late January 2022, twelve gatherings came under investigation by the Metropolitan Police, including at least three attended by Johnson, the then-Prime Minister.
-The police issued 126 fixed penalty notices (FPNs) to 83 individuals whom the police found had committed offences under COVID-19 regulations, including one each to Johnson, his wife Carrie, and Rishi Sunak, then Chancellor of the Exchequer, who all apologised and paid the penalties.
+While several lockdowns were in place, gatherings took place at 10 Downing Street, its garden and other government and Conservative Party buildings.
+Reports of these events later attracted media attention, public backlash and political controversy.
+In January 2022, twelve gatherings came under investigation by the Metropolitan Police, including at least three attended by Johnson, the prime minister.
+The police issued 126 fixed penalty notices to 83 individuals, including Johnson, his wife Carrie and Rishi Sunak (then Chancellor of the Exchequer, who also subsequently became prime minister), who all apologised and paid the penalties.

 The first reporting was on 30 November 2021 by the Daily Mirror of 10 Downing Street staff gatherings during the 2020 Christmas season.
 Johnson said rules had been followed, and Downing Street denied that a party took place.
 A week later, video of a mock press conference in 10 Downing Street was broadcast in which joking comments about a party having taken place were made.
-Allegra Stratton featured in the video in her role as Downing Street Press Secretary.
-She resigned her subsequent Government position after the video surfaced.
-Shaun Bailey resigned as chair of the London Assembly's Police and Crime Committee after evidence emerged that he had attended a gathering where it was alleged that Covid regulations had been broken on 14 December 2020 with Conservative Party staff.
+Allegra Stratton was featured in the video during her role as Downing Street Press Secretary.
+She resigned her subsequent government position after the video surfaced.
+Shaun Bailey resigned as chair of the London Assembly's Police and Crime Committee after evidence emerged that he had attended a gathering, where it was alleged that Covid regulations had been broken on 14 December 2020 with Conservative Party staff.
 In January 2022, reports emerged of an event with drinks on 20 May 2020 in the garden of 10 Downing Street during the first national lockdown.
 Johnson said that he attended and apologised for doing so.
 Downing Street apologised to Queen Elizabeth II for two events on 16 April 2021, the day before Prince Philip's funeral, during a third lockdown across England.
 Reports followed of a gathering celebrating Johnson's birthday in June 2020.